catchupTJC/catchuptjc.github.io/_posts/2020-07-11-(SG)Reassessing Value.md

 7 But what things were gain to me, these I have counted loss for Christ.
 8 Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ '*

 This was Paul.
-He was also a pharisee who achieved status, recognition and knowledge in the flesh.
+He was also a Pharisee who achieved status, recognition and knowledge in the flesh.
 Hence he said in the latter part of v4;

 *If anyone else thinks he may have confidence in the flesh, I more so:*